chislon/sbadmin2-ember2-template/README.md

 This comes with a working 'tables.html' sample file baked into the default 'index.html' as a sample.

-See public workspace an: https://ide.c9.io/chislon/sbadmin2-ember2-template
+See public workspace at: https://ide.c9.io/chislon/sbadmin2-ember2-template

 # Caveats